The Sheltie Family Tree: Collie Cousins and Greenland Grandparents

-Our Sheltie history revealed that the Sheltie family includes many Collie breeds.
+Our Sheltie history revealed that the Sheltie family tree includes many Collie breeds.
 Farmers began importing Scandinavian herding dogs to the Shetland Islands in the 1700s, when the first crosses with mainland Collies were made.

 Collies are medium sized herding dogs originally from Britain.
 They generally have a lightweight build (underneath a lot of fur) and pointed snouts.
 They are active, intelligent and agile, ideal for herding cattle, sheep and other livestock.

 Nowadays, many Collie dogs are bred for conformation showing and as pets, which has reduced their working dog instincts and produced a more subdued temperament.

-The Old English Sheepdog
+- Old English Sheepdog

 The Rough Collie

-Lassie dogs show no nervousness or aggression; but like Shelties should be well socialized when young or may become shy.
+Rough Collies show no nervousness or aggression; but like Shelties should be well socialized when young or may become shy.
 Their closest relative is the Smooth Collie, which is a short-coated version, and considered by many to be the same breed.

 So next time someone calls your Sheltie a mini Lassie you can give them the whole backstory.